On this page:

 In most cases scripts will use variables.

-Any variable that already exists before the script is called can be used by the script, but it is an important feature that you can enter values of variables while the script gets executed.
+Any variable that already exists before the script is called can be used by the script, but Hypatia allows you to enter values of variables while the script gets executed.

 This is done with the PROMPT command, which prompts the user to enter a value which will be assigned to a variable: